jorgegv/zxlibs/README.md

 - SEQUENCE: control of animation sequences, implemented as a state machine
 - INTERRUPT: basic IM2 interrupt setup and periodic task execution
 - OFFSCREEN: Linear Framebuffer management and blitting to real screen
-- ASSERTION: debug tool for ensuring certain conditions are met during execution
+- ASSERT: debug tool for ensuring certain conditions are met during execution

 _Note: this is still a Work In Progress, I'm moving my previous libraries to this repo, so if a module you want appears listed above but you don't still see the code, please be patient :-)_